ntu-cam-clic/Social_Decision_Making_Tasks/README.md

 <img src="https://raw.githubusercontent.com/ntu-cam-clic/Social_Decision_Making_Tasks/main/README%20Figures/ImportQSF.png" alt="alt text" width="500">

 3. Now you are ready to publish this project and run data collection.
-## Tailoring the tasks on Qualtrics to suit your study
+## Tailoring the tasks on Qualtrics to suit your own study
 *Changing task images

 *Changing payoffs of participants' reponses